-Following James Marshall’s discovery of gold at Sutter’s Mill in January, 1848 more then 80,000 men would set off for California within the year.
+Following James Marshall’s discovery of gold at Sutter’s Mill in January 1848, more than 80,000 men would set off for California within the year.
 More would come from around the globe.
-By January of 1850, the era of the ’49er had passed within a single year.
+By January of 1850, the era of the ’49er had passed within a year.
 With the Gold Rush at its pinnacle, 1851-52 were halcyon years.
-But, as some disgruntled miners returned home in the east with little more then nothing in their pockets, settlers from the east were making their way west to California in ’52.
-Unlike the ’49ers who were miners, these pioneer settlers came with their families.
-They were farmers, merchants, and others who saw opportunity in California.
+But, as some disgruntled miners returned home in the east with little more than nothing in their pockets, settlers from the east were making their way west to California in ’52.
+Unlike the ’49ers, who were miners, these pioneer settlers came with their families.
+They were farmers, merchants, and others who saw the opportunity in California.

 Among those first wagon trains to head out to California was a family from Galena, Illinois.
-Miss Pauline Wonderly was just fifteen and recorded her family’s perilous journey into the frontier.
-Her passage is a real life saga of life and death.
-It is a story of survival, of murder, massacre, and disease.
-But it is also a story of births, simple pleasures and new beginnings.
+Miss Pauline Wonderly was just 15 and recorded her family’s perilous journey into the frontier.
+Her passage is a real-life saga of life and death.
+It is a story of survival, murder, massacre, and disease.
+But it is also a story of births, simple pleasures, and new beginnings.

-Pulling out of Galena on April 15, 1852 Pauline’s outfit consisted of four men, her father, uncle and two others.
+Pulling out of Galena on April 15, 1852, Pauline’s outfit consisted of four men, her father, uncle, and two others.
 Her mother and both brothers, one eight the other two.
-They left in two light wagons with four yoke of oxen and two cows.
-It was, “Hangtown or Bust!”
-As there was little room in the wagons it was decided that Pauline would walk, which is exactly what she did, except at streams and rivers.
+They left in two light wagons with four yokes of oxen and two cows.
+It was “Hangtown or Bust!”
+As there was little room in the wagons, it was decided that Pauline would walk, which is exactly what she did, except at streams and rivers.

-After crossing the <style=”margin-top: 0; margin-bottom: 0”> Mississippi River by ferryboat into Iowa the outfit got mired down in snow nearly making the road impassible.
-Creeks and rivers were swollen and rising making fording impossible.
-The wagons were broken down and floated with passengers and belongings across the raging waters by heavy rope.
+After crossing the Mississippi River by ferryboat into Iowa, the outfit was mired in snow, nearly making the road impassable.
+Creeks and rivers were swollen and rising, making fording impossible.
+The wagons were broken down and floated with passengers and belongings across the raging waters by a heavy rope.
 Miss Wonderly wrote: “We sat in the wagon bed, very much relieved when we reached the other side.”

-Ten days out of Kanesville, Pauline’s outfit arrived upon the scene of the Elk Horn Crossing Massacre.
+Ten days out of Kanesville, Pauline’s outfit arrived at the scene of the Elk Horn Crossing Massacre.
 “They [Indians] were burying their dead when we arrived.
-We were very much frightened for fear they would take vengeance on us, but they retaliated in their way by burning the bridge,” she wrote.
+We were very much frightened for fear they would take vengeance on us, but they retaliated by burning the bridge,” she wrote.

-Fearing Indian attack several small outfits were joining larger trains Pauline’s family joined Capt.
-Meeker’s train along with another party, the Bundy family with eight children bound for Oregon.
-The Bundy’s remained with the train until they thought it safe to go ahead as they had horses and could move much quicker.
-Within days the Bundy’s were dying off from cholera, first to go was Mr. Bundy followed by his eldest and youngest daughters, all laid to rest along the trail.
-Heartbroken, Mrs. Bundy continued on alone with her remaining children for the Oregon frontier.
+Fearing an Indian attack, several small outfits were joining larger trains.
+Pauline’s family joined Captain Meeker’s train and another party, the Bundy family, with eight children bound for Oregon.
+The Bundys remained with the train until they thought it safe to go ahead as they had horses and could move much quicker.
+Within days, the Bundys were dying off from cholera; first to go was Mr. Bundy, followed by his eldest and youngest daughters, all laid to rest along the trail.
+Heartbroken, Mrs. Bundy continued alone with her remaining children for the Oregon frontier.

-Traveling through Nebraska on June 7th Pauline’s Mother gave birth to a baby girl.
-The family pulled out of the train long enough for the birth but had soon rejoined the group.
-Along the trail they passed by an encampment of men many dying of cholera, passing through Devil’s Gate, Wyoming on June 30th.
+Traveling through Nebraska on June 7, Pauline’s Mother gave birth to a baby girl.
+The family pulled out of the train long enough for the birth but soon rejoined the group.
+Along the trail, they passed by an encampment of men, many dying of cholera, passing through Devil’s Gate, Wyoming, on June 30.

-With a newborn in her mother’s charge Pauline took over the cooking and laundry.
-Misfortune carried off one wagon and kitchen utensils down the swollen crossing at Green River, but with load lightened they arrived at Soda Springs on July 18th.
-The following day they left the Oregon Trail behind and took the branch for California, reaching Goose Creek, Nevada on the 30th.
+Pauline took over the cooking and laundry with a newborn in her mother’s charge.
+Misfortune carried off one wagon and kitchen utensils down the swollen crossing at Green River, but with the load lightened, they arrived at Soda Springs on July 18.
+The following day they left the Oregon Trail behind and took the branch for California, reaching Goose Creek, Nevada, on the 30th.

-From August 5th through the 24th the small caravan would cross and re-cross the Humboldt River a total of 13 times.
-With spirits at their lowest, provisions nearly gone, animals exhausted and their wagon ready to fall apart the party now faced the desert.
-It was the last 26 miles before they pulled into Rag Town [Carson City] that Pauline mentions in her journal: “The whole length of the trail was marked by abandoned wagons, bodies of animals, especially of horses, furniture, cooking utensils, in fact whole outfits.
+From August 5 through the 24th, the small caravan would cross and re-cross the Humboldt River a total of 13 times.
+With spirits at their lowest, provisions nearly gone, animals exhausted, and their wagon ready to fall apart, the party faced the desert.
+It was the last 26 miles before they pulled into Rag Town [Carson City] that Pauline mentions in her journal: “The whole length of the trail was marked by abandoned wagons, bodies of animals, especially of horses, furniture, cooking utensils, in fact, whole outfits.
 Graves also dotted the way.”

-At Rag Town the family sold their cattle and bought provisions, arriving in Hot Springs [Genoa] August 30th.
-They began their ascent over the Sierra’s on September 2nd, several in the party split at the Ringgold Trail leaving only two outfits from the original wagon train, the Wonderly and Unger party who continued on to Hangtown, arriving on the evening of September 10th.
+At Rag Town, the family sold their cattle and bought provisions, arriving in Hot Springs [Genoa] on August 30.
+They began their ascent over the Sierras on September 2; several in the party split at the Ringgold Trail, leaving only two outfits from the original wagon train, the Wonderly and Unger party, who continued to Hangtown, arriving on the evening of September 10.

-Pauline recalls seeing her first Chinaman, and settling in Diamond Springs.
-Later she would be reunited with the Schneider family who’d taken the Ringgold cut off on September 2nd.
+Pauline recalls seeing her first Chinaman and settling in Diamond Springs.
+Later she would be reunited with the Schneider family, who had taken the Ringgold cut-off on September 2.
 They were operating a hotel at Ringgold.
 In time her family would settle at Missouri Flat.
-During her early years in El Dorado County she witnessed the fires of 1856 which devastated Placerville and Diamond Springs.
+During her early years in El Dorado County, she witnessed the fires of 1856, which devastated Placerville and Diamond Springs.
 She also mentions the tragic murder of Susan Newham by Jeremiah Crane and the Ringgold lynch mob that sought justice.
 But that’s another story.